areflesh/fake_news/README.md

 In this project, we employed a variety of feature engineering techniques to transform the raw text data into a format that could be effectively used by our machine learning models.

-The first approach was using GloVe (Global Vectors for Word Representation), a pre-trained word embedding model.
+- The first approach was using GloVe (Global Vectors for Word Representation), a pre-trained word embedding model.
 We loaded the GloVe vectors and generated features for our training and test sets.
 Each text was represented as a 50-dimensional vector, capturing the semantic meaning of the words.

-The second approach was using TF-IDF (Term Frequency-Inverse Document Frequency).
+- The second approach was using TF-IDF (Term Frequency-Inverse Document Frequency).
 This statistical measure reflects how important a word is to a document in a collection or corpus.
 We used the TfidfVectorizer from the sklearn library to transform our text data into a matrix of TF-IDF features.

-The third approach was using Bag of Words (BoW).
+- The third approach was using Bag of Words (BoW).
 This is a representation of text that describes the occurrence of words within a document.
 We used the CountVectorizer from the sklearn library to convert our text data into a matrix of token counts.

 The final approach was using a transformer model for feature extraction.
-We used the DistilBERT model, a smaller, faster, cheaper and lighter version of BERT.
+We used the DistilBERT model.
 We tokenized the text data, added special tokens, padded or truncated the sequences to a specified maximum length, and created attention masks.
 For inference, we followed the same steps but without the labels.

-These feature engineering approaches helped transform our raw text data into a format that could be effectively used by our machine learning models.
-The use of multiple approaches allowed us to capture different aspects of the text data, enhancing the performance of our models.

 #### Models archeture

 In this project, we utilized a variety of machine learning models to classify news articles as real or fake.

+**Random Forest Classifier**.
 The first model we used was the Random Forest Classifier from the sklearn library.
 This model operates by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes of the individual trees.
 We used 100 estimators and set the random state to 42 for reproducibility.

+**Multi-Layer Perceptron (MLP) Classifier**.
 The second model we employed was the Multi-Layer Perceptron (MLP) Classifier, also from the sklearn library.
 MLPs are a type of feedforward artificial neural network that consists of at least three layers of nodes: an input layer, a hidden layer, and an output layer.
 We configured our MLP with two hidden layers, each containing 100 nodes, and used the ‘relu’ activation function and the ‘adam’ solver.

+**Tranformer**.
 The final model we used was the DistilBERT model from the transformers library.
-DistilBERT is a smaller, faster, cheaper, and lighter version of BERT, a transformer model that has achieved state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
+DistilBERT is a lighter version of BERT.
 We fine-tuned this model on our task, using a learning rate of 2e-5 and a batch size that was determined dynamically.
-To make the model more parameter-efficient, we used a subset of the model’s parameters for training.
+To make the model more parameter-efficient and solve memory issue, we used a subset of the model’s parameters for training.

 Each of these models brought their unique strengths to our task.
 The Random Forest and MLP models are traditional machine learning models that are computationally efficient and easy to interpret, while the DistilBERT model leverages the power of transformer architectures to capture the contextual information in our text data.
 By using these models in conjunction, we were able to build a robust and accurate fake news detection system.